-The integrated operational risk management function is independent from business line management and is part of the second line of defence reporting to the CRO.
-It is responsible for the development and maintenance of the operational risk governance framework, facilitating business's adoption of the framework, oversight and reporting, as well as for challenging the risk profile.
-The team proactively analyses root causes, trends and emerging threats, advises on the remediation of potential control weaknesses and recommends best-practice solutions.
+The operational risk management function is independent from business line management and is part of the second line of defence reporting to the CRO.
+It is responsible for the development and maintenance of the operational risk governance framework, facilitating business's adoption of the framework, regulatory oversight, monitoring and assurance, reporting, as well as for challenging the risk profile.
+The operational risk team proactively analyses root causes, trends and emerging threats, advises on the remediation of potential control weaknesses and recommends best-practice solutions.

 Individual teams are dedicated to each business line and report to the business unit CRO.
-IOR also provides dedicated teams to enabling functions such as finance, IT and human capital.
+The Integrated Operational Risk function also provides dedicated teams to corporate functions such as finance, IT and human capital.
 These teams work alongside their business areas and facilitate the adoption of the operational risk governance framework.
-As part of the second line of defence, they also monitor and challenge the business units' and enabling functions' management in respect of their operational risk profile.
+As part of the second line of defence, they also monitor and challenge the business units' and corporate functions' management in respect of their operational risk profile.